QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 -  An application of a **guess and verify** method for solving a system of difference equations

--  The intimate connection between the cases for the optimalty of two competing visions of good ways to organize an economy, namely:
+-  The intimate connection between the cases for the optimaltiy of two competing visions of good ways to organize an economy, namely:

   *  **socialism** in which a central planner commands the allocation of resources, and

-  *  **capitalism** (also known as **a free markets economy**) in which competitive equiibrium **prices** induce individual consumers and producers to choose a socially optimal allocation as an unintended consequence of their completely selfish decisions
+  *  **capitalism** (also known as **a free markets economy**) in which competitive equilibrium **prices** induce individual consumers and producers to choose a socially optimal allocation as an unintended consequence of their completely selfish decisions